Foie gras controversy: EU Panel on Animal Health and Animal Welfare report on farmed birds' welfare (2023)

-In 2023, a new report focusing on the housing condition was published by the Panel on animal welfare of the European food and safety agency (EFSA) to serve as guidance for the EU animal welfare law revision.
-This new report demonstrates how the current housing condition are unsuitable for ducks and geese in the foie gras production.
+During the overfeeding phase of foie gras production, Mule ducks and Domestic geese are typically kept in indoor pen systems.
 The cages and pens currently in use during the force-feeding phase are typically 2-3 times too small for the birds to exhibit their natural behaviours.
 Moreover, extra space on open water should be provided to guarantee good welfare conditions.
-The practice of force-feeding is not evaluated in this report.